Rabbit r1: Sales

 Following its announcement at the 2024 Consumer Electronics Show, 130,000 units were sold.
-On August 13, 2024, Rabbit announced that sales of r1 had expanded to the entire European Union (except Malta) and United Kingdom.
+On August 13, 2024, Rabbit announced that sales of r1 had expanded to the entire European Union (except Malta) and the United Kingdom.
 On August 21, 2024, sales of r1 expanded to Singapore.

 Reviews

 The r1 was met with strong criticism immediately after Rabbit began shipping the device.
 Some reviews questioned what the device was able to do that a smartphone could not, while comparing it to the similar Humane Ai Pin.
 YouTuber Marques Brownlee called the device "barely reviewable".
 Android Authoritys Mishaal Rahman managed to install Rabbit r1's software on a Pixel 6a smartphone, after a tipster shared an APK file.
 The Verge echoed the claims made by Rahman.
 In response, Lyu published statements confirming its use of Android, but denying that the r1 is an Android app.
 Mashable called its Vision features impressive, but said that "these praise-worthy features are overshadowed by buggy performance".
 Ars Technica wrote a blog post claiming "the company is blocking access from bootleg APKs".
 TechCrunch gave a slightly more positive review, calling the device a "fun peep at a possible future", but could not "advise anyone to buy one now."

 Shortly after the launch of r1, Rabbit began a weekly cadence of software updates to address much of the criticism from the early reviews, including "battery and GPS performance, time zone selection, and more".
 Digital Trends said the Magic Camera feature "takes the most mundane, ordinary, and badly composed photos and makes something fun and eye-catching from them."
 Mashable said the "beta rabbit" feature "makes Rabbit R1 more conversational and intelligent".

+Later coverage noted that Rabbit continued to update the r1 after its poorly received launch.
+The Verge reported in September 2024 that about 5,000 of roughly 100,000 purchasers were using the device at any given moment, citing Lyu, and described the product as having launched before it was ready.
+In 2025, coverage of rabbitOS 2 described the update as an attempt to reset the device's software experience after the criticism of its original release.